Aberdeen Township is a Township in Monmouth County, New Jersey, United States.

 The earliest known attempt at European settlement was in 1650 when the south side of Raritan Bay was purchased from the Lenni Lenape by the New Netherland Colony.
 The Dutch failed to make any permanent settlements of this area.

 On November 8, 1977, the residents of Matawan Township voted to change the name of the Township to create a community identity separate from that of Matawan Borough.
 The residents voted to call their community Aberdeen Township.
 Officials believed the new name would draw attention to the Township, as it is listed first alphabetically among New Jersey's 566 municipalities.

 Today, Aberdeen is a suburban Township of 5.4 square miles containing a mix of residence, light industry and shopping centers.
 Sections of the Township include Cliffwood, Cliffwood Beach, Freneau, Oakshades, River Gardens, Strathmore and Woodfield.
-There are three postal ZIP codes which service the Township: 07721, 07735 and 07747.
+There are three postal ZIP codes that service the Township: 07721, 07735, and 07747.

-The Township is served by two volunteer fire companies, the Aberdeen Township Hose and Chemical Co.
-No. 1, organized in 1918, and the Cliffwood Volunteer Fire Co., organized in 1927.
+The Township is served by two volunteer fire companies, the Aberdeen Township Hose and Chemical Company Number 1, organized in 1918, and the Cliffwood Volunteer Fire Co., organized in 1927.
 Two volunteer First Aid Squads response to the community's emergency medical needs; the Aberdeen Township First Aid and Rescue Squad, organized in 1954, and the South Aberdeen Emergency Medical Service, organized in 1970.
-A Full time Police Department was established in 1935.
+A Full-time Police Department was established in 1935.

-The Henry Hudson Trail is a 9-mile (14 km) paved trail built on a former Central Railroad of New Jersey right-of-way and extending from Aberdeen Township east to Atlantic Highlands.
+The Henry Hudson Trail is a 9-mile (14-kilometer) paved trail built on a former Central Railroad of New Jersey right-of-way and extending from Aberdeen Township east to Atlantic Highlands.